Factbox: How social media services handle political ads

 Search engine Bing, which is also owned by Microsoft, does not allow ads with political- or election-related content.

-Photo-sharing site Pinterest Inc also banned political campaign ads last year.
+Photo-sharing site Pinterest Inc (PINS.N) also banned political campaign ads last year.

 This includes advertising for political candidates, political action committees (PACs), legislation, or political issues with the intent to influence an election, according to the site's ads policy. here